farcloser/quark/internal/tools/README.md

 To update a tool version:
 1. Find the release on GitHub
 2. Get the commit hash for that release tag
-3. Update the `Version` field in the Tool definition
+3. Update the `Version` field in the Tool definition (in the consuming package)
 4. Test with `go install <import-path>@<new-commit-hash>`

 ## Dependencies